fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 These are the [main design
 principles](https://homl.info/11): ^[17]

-Consistency

-:   All objects share a consistent and simple interface:
+Consistency: All objects share a consistent and simple interface:

     Estimators